-A Canadian Certified Pedorthist – C. Ped (C) – is one of the very few healthcare professionals who are educated and trained in how to assess, modify, design and fit custom-made orthotics, footwear modifications and footwear.
+A Canadian Certified Pedorthist – C. Ped (C) – is one of the very few healthcare professionals educated and trained in how to assess, modify, design and fit custom-made orthotics, footwear modifications and footwear.

-Once a referral is received, a pedorthist must:
+Once a referral is received, a pedorthist:

-However, successful outcomes are highly dependent on the collaboration of healthcare professionals from many disciplines to ensure a high-level of quality in patient care.
+Successful outcomes are highly dependent on the collaboration of healthcare professionals from many disciplines to ensure a high-level of quality in patient care.